 The Social Science Consortium Program of Study requires 12 hours of dedicated coursework.

 |SOC-SCI 5630||Seminar in Research Methodology||3|

-Sequencing is a very important consideration in the program of study listed above, complicated by the constraint that most courses fulfilling the program are offered only in either fall or spring semesters It is highly recommended that students with the SSC as their co-discipline take SOC-SCI 5610(offered fall semesters only) as early as possible, preferably in the fall semester of the first year, followed by SOC-SCI 5621(offered winter semesters only), and then by the preferred critical theory course(s).
+Sequencing is a very important consideration in the program of study listed above, complicated by the constraint that most courses fulfilling the program are offered only in either fall or spring semesters It is highly recommended that students with the SSC as their co-discipline take SOC-SCI 5610(offered fall semesters only) as early as possible, preferably in the fall semester of the first year.

 SOC-SCI 5630 is designed to assist students with preparation of a defensible dissertation proposal, providing interdisciplinary integration of the SSC program of study with the student’s primary discipline.
 It is intended to be taken as the conclusion of both primary discipline and SSC program coursework.

 In accordance with the School of Graduate Studies guidelines, Comprehensive Exams are administered on an individual basis by the members of each student's dissertation committee.
 Committees are required to have at least one member drawn from the co-discipline.
 SSC faculty representatives on each student's committee participate in administration of the Comprehensive Exam.